tjhorner/JackboxGPT3/README.md

 ## Playing

+You'll need to provide your OpenAI API key in the environment variable `OPENAI_KEY`.

 To play a game, provide the room code for a supported game as the first parameter on the command line.

 ## Adding Games